tridge/cuav/capturescripts/chameleon/Readme.txt

 -----------Running-----------
-Run start_chameleon_capture.sh to start the capture Run stop.sh to stop all capture processes
+Run start_chameleon_capture.sh to start the capture Run ../stop.sh to stop all capture processes
-Run clear_images.sh to delete all captured images
+Run ../clear_images.sh to delete all captured images

 Note: If you have any existing pgm files that you need to convert to png/jpg format, use the "pgm_convert.py" script